ekedonald/Ansible-Dynamic-Assignments-Include-and-Community-Roles/README.md

 1. The `include_vars` module was used instead of `include` because Ansible developers decided to seperate different features of the module.
 From Ansible version 2.8, the `include` module was depreciated and variants of `include_*` must be used (i.e. [include_role](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/include_role_module.html#include-role-module), [include_tasks](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/include_tasks_module.html#include-tasks-module) and [include_vars](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/include_vars_module.html#include-vars-module)).

 2. We made use of the following [special variables](https://docs.ansible.com/ansible/latest/reference_appendices/special_variables.html): `{{ playbook_dir }}` and `{{ inventory_file }}`.
+The `{{ playbook_dir }}` helps Ansible determine the location of the running playbook and navigation to other paths on the filesystem while the `{{ inventory_file }}` will dynamically resolve the name of the inventory file being used then append `.yml` so that it picks up the required file within the `env-vars` directory.

+3. The variables are included using the `with_first_found` loop which is used to loop through the list of files and the first one is used.
+This is good so that what we can always set default values in case an environment specific `env` file does not exist.

 * Go a step back in the directory, create an `env-vars` directory and create the following files: `dev.yml`, `stage.yml`, `uat.yml` and `prod.yml` inside the directory.